Mary Travers

-Mary Allin Travers (November 9, 1936 – September 16, 2009) was an American singer-songwriter who was known for being in the famous 1960s folk trio Peter, Paul and Mary, along with Peter Yarrow and Paul Stookey.
+Mary Allin Travers (November 9, 1936 – September 16, 2009) was an American singer who found fame as a member of the 1960s folk trio Peter, Paul and Mary, along with Peter Yarrow and Paul Stookey.
 Travers grew up amid the burgeoning folk scene in New York City's Greenwich Village, and she released five solo albums.
-She sang in the contralto range.
+She was a contralto.

 Early life and education

 Mary Travers was born in 1936 in Louisville, Kentucky, to Robert Travers and Virginia Coigney, journalists and active organizers of The Newspaper Guild, a trade union.
-In 1938, the family moved to Greenwich Village in New York City.
+In 1938, when Robert's employer, The Herald-Post, closed, the family moved to Greenwich Village in New York City.

 Mary attended the progressive Little Red School House, where she met musical icons like Pete Seeger and Paul Robeson.
 Robeson sang her lullabies.
 Travers left school in the 11th grade to become a member of the Song Swappers folk group.

 Singing career

 The Song Swappers sang backup for Pete Seeger on four reissue albums in 1955, when Folkways Records reissued a collection of Seeger's pro-union folk songs, Talking Union.
-Travers regarded her singing as a hobby and was shy about it, but was encouraged by fellow musicians.
+Travers regarded her singing as a hobby (she worked full-time as a dental technician) and was shy about it, but was encouraged by fellow musicians.
 She also was in the cast of the Broadway show The Next President.

 The group Peter, Paul and Mary was formed in 1961, and was an immediate success.
 They shared a manager, Albert Grossman, with Bob Dylan.
 Their success with Dylan's "Don't Think Twice, It's All Right" helped propel Dylan's Freewheelin' album into the U.S. Top 30 four months after its release.

 Peter, Paul and Mary broke up in 1970, shortly after having their biggest UK hit, singer-songwriter John Denver's ballad "Leaving on a Jet Plane" (originally titled "Babe I Hate To Go") (UK No. 2, February 1970).
 The song, which reached the top of both the U.S. Billboard and Cash Box charts in December 1969, was the group's only number one hit.

 Travers subsequently pursued a solo career and recorded five albums: Mary (1971), Morning Glory (1972), All My Choices (1973), Circles (1974) and It's in Everyone of Us (1978).
+The group reunited for one night in June 1972 to take part in a special fundraising concert at Madison Square Garden for presidential candidate Sen. George McGovern.

 Peter, Paul and Mary re-formed in 1978, toured extensively, and issued many new albums until Travers' death.
+BBC television recorded their performance at the Southport Theatre in 1983.
 The group was inducted into the Vocal Group Hall of Fame in 1999.